 Loading Data to a Google BigQuery Data Warehouse

-Last updated on May 30, 2023
+Last updated on Jan 09, 2024

 The Pipeline loads the Source data every five minutes by default to your Google Cloud Storage (GCS) buckets, from where it is loaded to the BigQuery Destination.

-Note: The queries listed here have been simplified to facilitate understanding of the overall data deduplication and loading process.
+Note: The queries listed here have been simplified to facilitate understanding the overall data deduplication and loading process.

 Loading Data without Primary Keys